mvolkmann/blog/src/swift.md

   Each `case` can be followed by a pattern, or list of patterns, that identify the kinds of errors it handles.
+  To access data associated with errors caught by these cases, use the `let` syntax shown in the example code below.

   A `case` with no pattern can appear at the end and is used to handle all remaining kinds of errors.
-  Inside each `case` block the local constant `error` is set to the error object that describes the error.
+  Inside this block the variable `error` is set to the value that was thrown.
-  TODO: Does this only happen in the `case` with no pattern?

   If none of the cases handle the error type that has occurred, the error is propagated to the caller.